 If you are executing operations by specifying the automatic start settings of a version earlier than 09-00, when enabling the settings described in this subsection, you are required to cancel the automatic start settings of the version earlier than 09-00.
-For details on how to change the settings, see10.4 Checking the specification changes from previous versions in the uCosminexus Application Server Maintenance and Migration Guide.
+For details on how to change the settings, see Chapter 10 in the uCosminexus Application Server Maintenance and Migration Guide.

-Settings for automatic restart when JavaVM is terminated abnormally (In Windows Server 2008, Windows 7, or Windows Vista)
+Settings for automatic restart when JavaVM is terminated abnormally

-We recommend that when JavaVM terminates abnormally, after you acquire the user dump, for the correct operations of automatic restart of Application Server, you specify the registry value (DontShowUI : 1) in one of the following registry keys, and control response requests when acquiring the user dump:
+We recommend that when JavaVM terminates abnormally, after you acquire the user dump, for the correct operations of automatic restart of Application Server, you specify the registry value (DontShowUI : 1) in one of the following registry keys, and control response requests when acquiring the user dump: \\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\Windows Error Reporting

-\\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\Windows Error Reporting \\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\Windows Error Reporting (to be used when the above mentioned registry key is not present)
+\\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\Windows Error Reporting (to be used when the above mentioned registry key is not present)